BottomShelfWhiskey/EnglishHomework/week1-20Mar/README.md

 # Week 1 English Homework - 20 March

 The next text to read is 'The Necklace' by Guy de Maupassant.
-It is also a shorter story, though a little longer than 'The Gift of the Magi' You can find the text [here](https://faculty.ksu.edu.sa/sites/default/files/the_diamond_necklace.pdf).
+It is also a shorter story, though a little longer than 'The Gift of the Magi'.

+You can find the text [here](https://faculty.ksu.edu.sa/sites/default/files/the_diamond_necklace.pdf).
 Let me know if you have any problems opening it.

 If the children can read this ahead of our next lesson, that would be great.